JosselinTD/ImkiTest/README.md

   ...
 - Break wall 24

-There will be a function to return a curated action list to avoid illegal action (creating an already existing room, destroying an already destroyed wall, creating a room in an already occupied space, creating a 2x2 or more white space)
+There will be a function to return a curated action list to avoid illegal action (creating an already existing room, destroying an already destroyed wall, creating a room in an already occupied space)

 The reward function will work following these criteria :